ReProbe: Efficient Test-Time Scaling of Multi-Step Reasoning by Probing Internal States of Large Language Models: ReProbe Training Details

 \subsection{Training Data Annotation Details}

-In our experiments, we employ two LLM judges for the annotation of UHead training data.
+In our experiments, we employ two LLM judges for the annotation of ReProbe training data.
 For DeepSeek-R1, we follow the officially recommended inference setting, using a temperature of 0.6.
-Similarly, when using Qwen3-8B as training data annotator, we also follow the recommended inference hyperparameter, using a temperature of 0.7, a top\_k of 20, and a top\_p of 0.95.
-We access Qwen3-8B through vLLM local deployment, and access DeepSeek-R1 through the DeepSeek API.
+Similarly, when using Qwen3-8B as a training data annotator, we also follow the recommended inference hyperparameter, using a temperature of 0.7, a top\_k of 20, and a top\_p of 0.95.
+We access Qwen3-8B through vLLM local deployment and access DeepSeek-R1 through the DeepSeek API.
 The annotation prompts are detailed in \cref{fig:anno_prompt_step_level}.
-We do not set max tokens to restrict the length of reasoning chains.
+For annotation efficiency, we restrict the generation of Qwen3 8B to $256$ tokens during training.

+Qwen3, with native thinking enabled, generates long CoTs enclosed within \texttt{<think>} tags, without explicit step separations.
+To train ReProbe for native reasoning, we modify the experimental setup from in two ways: (1) since the native thinking trajectory is much longer than the formatted CoT, we replace the DeepSeek-R1 API with the locally deployed \texttt{GPT-OSS-120B} for step-level correctness annotation to reduce API costs.
+This model outperforms the January version of DeepSeek-R1 on multiple benchmarks (e.g., GPQA Diamond, AIME 2024).
+(2) Without format-based step separations, we treat each sentence as a step and prompt \texttt{GPT-OSS-120B} to identify errors conditioned on all previous sentences.
+For the native thinking mode, during training, we restrict the generation length to $1024$ tokens.